 • notify the Department of Education and Training of changes in respect of the service for which they

 are responsible, excluding bank account details and cessation of operations

+once per Term; Manager/Coordinator meets with finance person to check income from CCS against enrolments

+Manager/Coordinator and Childcare Coordinator audit attendances, finances and enrolments at end of each term.

-The Lalor Living and Learning Centre Executive Officer, Childcare Coordinator and Committee of Governance will adhere to the following procedures and respond in a timely manner to a breach of this policy and procedure.
+Insert org name Manager/Coordinator, Childcare Coordinator and Committee of Management will adhere to the following procedures and respond in a timely manner to a breach of this policy and procedure.

 PROCEDURE